Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

 - Store leftovers in an airtight container in the fridge for up to 4 days.

-- To reheat, warm it gently on the stove or in the microwave.
+- To reheat, warm it on the stove or in the microwave.

-- If the sauce gets too thick, just add a small amount of water or coconut milk.
+- If the sauce is too thick, add a small amount of water or coconut milk.

 Recipe FAQs

 Traditional adobo is tangy, savory, and garlicky, with no coconut milk.
-Adobo sa gata has coconut milk, which makes the sauce creamy and slightly mellow compared to regular adobo.
+Adobo sa gata has coconut milk, which makes the sauce creamy and tones down the flavor.

 Not really.
 It's mostly savory and tangy, just like regular adobo.
-The coconut milk adds a mild natural sweetness and makes the sauce creamy, but it doesn't taste like a sweet dish.
-If you've had ginataang dishes before, it's that same subtle coconut flavor - not dessert sweet.
+The coconut milk adds a mild sweetness and makes the sauce creamy, but it doesn't taste like a sweet dish.

-If your adobo turns out too salty, don't worry - it's an easy fix.
-You can add a little water or a small amount of sugar.
+If your adobo turns out too salty, you can add a little water or a small amount of sugar.
 I also wrote a guide on how to fix salty adobo if you need more help.

 I usually use cane vinegar or coconut vinegar for adobo sa gata, but regular white vinegar works too.
 Just don't use balsamic or apple cider vinegar, as they can change the flavor.